Cultures build relationships in different ways.

 Depending on your own culture, working with Americans can be challenging.

-When delivering cross-cultural training we get to hear many of the challenges facing professionals when working in the USA or with Americans remotely.
+When delivering cross-cultural training we get to hear many of the challenges facing professionals when working with Americans.

 Imagine you’ve been asked to play an unfamiliar board game and that you’re instructed to play it without any understanding of the rules.